ssaneei/ssaneei.github.io/_poster/2025-09-15-poster_Stories.md

 ---
 layout: page
-title: "Data Collection"
+title: "Stories_Example"
 summary: >
-  The first day of data collection.
+  Some examples of the stories played on Day2 of the experiment.
 description: "Landing page for the poster QR about data collection — summary."

-hero_image: /assets/photos/Data_collection_1.png
+hero_image: /assets/photos/short_stories.jpeg
-hero_alt: "Data Collection, Day1"
+hero_alt: "Stories_Example"
 ---

 <style>